PhilFischer/GachaMC/README.md

 ## Installation

-To install the executable for Windows, Linux and MacOS please check out the packages section of this repository.
+To install the executable for Windows, Linux and MacOS please check out the releases section of this repository.

 In order to install from terminal use
 ```